~ ARCTICPEAK ~

 LOWE PR-150 Preselector

-I bought this Preselector primarly to enhance the receiving capabilities on HF with my
+I bought this Preselector primarily to enhance the receiving capabilities on HF with my

 YAESU VR-5000 Wideband Receiver.